ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

 Turning now to AMP pages, let's look at how you can establish and transmit an identifier for analytics.
 This will be applicable regardless of the context the AMP page is presented in, so this covers any AMP page on the publisher origin, served via an AMP cache, or displayed in AMP viewer.

 Through usage of features that require Client ID, AMP will do the “under the hood” work to generate and store client ID values and surface them to the features that require them.
-One of the principal features that can use AMP’s Client ID is [amp-analytics](https://www.ampproject.org/docs/reference/components/amp-analytics), which happens to be exactly what we’ll need to implement our analytics use case example.
+One of the principal features that can use AMP’s Client ID is [amp-analytics]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}), which happens to be exactly what we’ll need to implement our analytics use case example.

 On AMP pages, construct an amp-analytics ping containing the Client ID: